chico-state-acm/SpringComp2019/problems/KDegreesOfBacon/problem.md

 # K Degrees Of Bacon

-Billy is trying to cook up a delicious breakfast before school, but the he can't figure out the instructions.
+Billy is trying to cook up a delicious breakfast before school, but he can't figure out the instructions.
 The temperatures written on the box are in all different scales.
 Help Billy by writing a program that takes in a temperature, and the scale it uses, and outputs the equivalent temperature in Fahrenheit.

 Note: